bevyengine/bevy-website/content/news/2020-08-10-introducing-bevy/index.md

 After months of work, I am ecstatic to finally announce **Bevy Engine**!

-Bevy is an [open-source](https://github.com/bevyengine/bevy) modular game engine and general purpose app framework built in Rust, with a heavy focus on developer productivity and performance.
+Bevy is a refreshingly simple data-driven game engine and app framework built in Rust.
+It is [free and open-source](https://github.com/bevyengine/bevy) forever!

 <!-- more -->